fallintoplace/Asymptotic-Behaviour-of-Pareto-80-20/README.md

 This is the reason why one cannot directly compare a Gaussian distributed variable (Traffic fatalities) to a Pareto distributed variable (Pandemic fatalities) from the samples.

-More: An Introduction to Statistical Modeling of Extreme Values from Stuart Coles.
+More: An Introduction to Statistical Modeling of Extreme Values by Stuart Coles.